Standard Plan Review Permit Program

 Projects meeting the following criteria use the Standard Plan Review Process:

-- Buildings not greater than 80 feet high
+- New construction buildings not greater than 80 feet high

-- Residential projects with not more than 40 dwelling units
+- Residential projects with fewer than 50 dwelling units

 - Foundations and excavation not more than 12 feet deep